Anna German

-Anna Wiktoria German-Tucholska (Анна Виктория Герман, 14 February 1936 – 26 August 1982) was a Polish singer (lirico-spinto), immensely popular in Poland and in the Soviet Union in the 1960s–1970s.
+Anna Wiktoria German-Tucholska (Анна Виктория Герман, 14 February 1936 – 26 August 1982) was a Polish singer (lirico-spinto), immensely popular in Poland and in the Soviet Union in the 1960s and the 1970s.
 She released over a dozen music albums with songs in Polish, as well as several albums with Russian repertoire.
 Throughout her music career, she also recorded songs in the German, Italian, Spanish, English, and Latin languages.

 Family background and early life

-Anna German was born in the town of Urgench in Uzbekistan (Central Asia; then the Uzbek Soviet Socialist Republic of the Soviet Union).
+Anna German was born in the town of Urgench in Uzbekistan (then located in the Uzbek Soviet Socialist Republic of the Soviet Union).

-Her mother, Irma Martens (1909—2007), was the child of Plautdietsch-speaking Mennonites with descendants from the Netherlands who exchanged Friesland for the area around the Vistula delta and on Empress Catherine the Great's invitation came to live in the Russian Empire.
-Martens' mother Anna Friesen had been born in present-day Ukraine.
+Her mother, Irma Martens (1909 – 2007), was the child of Plautdietsch-speaking Mennonites with descendants from the Netherlands who exchanged Friesland for the area around the Vistula delta and on Empress Catherine the Great's invitation came to live in the Russian Empire.
+Martens' mother Anna Friesen was born in present-day Ukraine.
 Later, the family settled in the Kuban.
 Martens' native language was a Plautdietsch variant with both German and Dutch influences.
-In the 1996 radio programme Spoor Terug on Dutch public broadcaster VPRO, Irma Martens said that she and her family identified as Dutch despite her Polish passport.
+In the 1996 radio programme Spoor Terug on Dutch public broadcaster VPRO, Martens said that she and her family identified as Dutch despite her Polish passport.
 Martens studied German in Odesa, but had to leave her village due to a lack of work as a teacher and instead moved to Redkaya Dubrava in Altai Krai.
-Due to NKVD Order No. 00439, (Note: Soviet officials mistakenly believed that Mennonites and Dutch settlers were in fact Germans due to the similarities in language and faith.)
+Following the NKVD Order No. 00439, (Note: Soviet officials mistakenly believed that Mennonites and Dutch settlers were in fact Germans due to the similarities in language and faith.)
 Martens fled to Uzbekistan, where she met Eugen Hörmann.

-Her accountant father, Eugen (Eugeniusz) Hörmann (in Russian, Герман), was also of a German–Russian pastor family and born in a Polish city of Łódź, in Congress Poland (then part of the Russian Empire), Eugen Hörmann's father, Anna's grandfather, Friedrich Hörmann, who had studied theology in Łódź, was in 1929 incarcerated in Gulag Plesetsk by communists for being a priest; he died there.
+Her accountant father, Eugen (Eugeniusz) Hörmann (in Russian, Герман), was also of a German–Russian pastor family and born in the Polish city of Łódź in Congress Poland (then part of the Russian Empire).
+Hörmann's father, and Anna's grandfather, Friedrich Hörmann, who had studied theology in Łódź, was in 1929 incarcerated in Gulag Plesetsk by communists for being a priest; he died there.
 In 1937, during the NKVD's anti-German operation, Eugen Hörmann was arrested in Urgench on false charges of spying, and executed (officially, sentenced to ten years in prison).

-Thereafter Anna (Note: In a 1996 documentary on Irma Martens, Anna German is referred to as Annie.), with her mother and grandmother, survived in the Kemerovo Region of Siberia, as well as in Tashkent, and later in the Kirghiz and Kazakh SSRs.
+Thereafter Anna, (Note: In a 1996 documentary on Irma Martens, Anna German is referred to as Annie.) with her mother and grandmother, survived in the Kemerovo region of Siberia, as well as in Tashkent, and later in the Kirghiz and Kazakh SSRs.

 In 1946, German's mother (who had married Herman Gerner, a Polish People's Army soldier) was able to take the family to Poland to Nowa Ruda and in 1949 to Wrocław.